Pete Wylie: Early bands

-On 22 December 1978, a professional recording of the band performing at Eric's (a gig which included Echo and the Bunnymen) was made for a live EP, to be released on the club's own label, and to follow the Pink Military EP which had also been recorded there.
+On 22 December 1978, a professional recording of the band performing at Eric's (a gig which included Echo and the Bunnymen as support act) was made for a live EP, to be released on the club's own label, and to follow the Pink Military EP which had also been recorded there.
 Crash Course disbanded in late January 1979 and the record wasn't pressed (the tape subsequently lost).
 Also in January 1979, the band had recorded three tracks at Liverpool's MVCU demo studios: "Someone Different" (with which The Glass Torpedoes had a minor hit in mid-1979), "The Tears of a Clown" (the Smokey Robinson song), and "Look Now".
 Shortly after the band's demise, the three MVCU demo tracks were broadcast, in their unmixed form, on BBC radio's Phil Ross programme.
 One of the last compositions to be rehearsed by Crash Course was the semi instrumental "Heart Surgery".
 A version of this later appeared on the Glass Torpedoes EP.